 During 2023, the Company contracted electricity and gas commodity swaps and designated them as cash flow accounting hedges to protect itself against the volatility risk of these supplies prices exposed by its purchases of this supplies.
-As of December 31, 2023, the Company does not maintain current derivative financial instruments due to their natural maturity during the course of the year.

-On the other hand, an operating entity uses electricity and gas to perform its production processes, therefore, the Company contracted commodity swaps to diminish the volatility risk in the price of this supplies used by the subsidiary, designing them as cash flows accounting hedges.
+An operating entity uses electricity and gas to perform its production processes, therefore, the Company contracted commodity swaps to diminish the volatility risk in the price of this supplies used by the subsidiary, designing them as cash flows accounting hedges.
 The swap hedge contracts were contracted by the Holding Company Sigma Alimentos.
 However, since the risk lies with the operational entities, intercompany derivatives were made, and individual hedge relationships were designated.
-As of December 31, 2023, the Company held as hedging instruments two commodity swaps for each of this hedges; meanwhile as of December 31, 2022 and 2021, there were no outstanding derivatives for this hedge.
+As of December 31, 2024 and 2023, the Company held as hedging instruments two commodity swaps for each of this hedges, respectively; meanwhile as of December 31, 2022 there were no outstanding derivatives for this hedge.

-As of December 31, 2023 the prospective effectiveness test resulted in 100%.
+As of December 31, 2023, the prospective effectiveness test resulted in 100%.
 Confirming that the relationship was highly effective.
-The average hedging ratio for the accounting hedge that seeks to cover the volatility of the electricity prices was 80%.
-Meanwhile the one for the accounting hedge that seeks to cover the volatility of the gas prices was 99%, confirming that the relationship was highly effective.
-The average hedging ratio was 80%.
-Both hedges are designated as cash flow hedges but since this two derivatives expired in December and are payable in January 2024: their fair value was reclassified to profit or loss due to the fact that the hedged account already affected the profit or loss.
+The average hedging ratio for the accounting hedge that seeks to cover the volatility of the electricity prices was 80%,.
+Meanwhile the one for the accounting hedge that seeks to cover the volatility of the gas prices was 99%, respectively, confirming that the relationship was highly effective.
+The average hedging ratio was 80%, respectively.
+Both hedges are designated as cash flow hedges but since this derivatives expired in December and are payable in January 2024: their fair value was reclassified to profit or loss due to the fact that the hedged account already affected the profit or loss.

 In this hedging ratio, the source of ineffectiveness can be caused by three main reasons: the difference in the date of settlement of derivatives and the hedged item, the credit risk and that the budget would become less than the hedging instruments.
-For the year ended December 31, 2023 no ineffectiveness was recognized in earnings.
+For the years ended December 31, 2023, no ineffectiveness was recognized in earnings.

-Electricity Gas Commodity Characteristics Unit Commodity Swaps MWh Swaps MWh Notional Maturity 782.543 Jan-8-2024 827.453 Jan-8-2024 Strike (MWh/EUR) Carrying value 151.95 \$(1,095) 65.15 \$(458) Change in fair value to measure ineffectiveness \$(479) Reclassification of OCI to \$(1,106) , , earnings Balance recognized in OCI net of \$(1,095) \$(458) reclassifications Change in fair value of the hedged \$0 \$0 item to measure ineffectiveness \$1,452 \$444 ii.
+Electricity Gas Commodity

+Commodity Swaps Swaps

+MWh MWh

+782.543 827.453

+Jan-8-2024 Jan-8-2024

+151.95 65.15

+\$(1,095) \$(458)

+\$(1,106) \$(479)

+\$(1,095) \$(458)

+\$- \$-

+\$1,452 \$444

+MWh 782.543 Jan-8-2024 151.95 \$(1,095) \$(1,106) \$(1,095)

+ii.
 Interest risk rate